RobertCsordas/OnyxNoteRenderer/README.md

 thickness - line thickness
-matrixValues - transformation matrix pageUniqueId - the page containing this stroke
+matrixValues - transformation matrix pageUniqueId - the page containing this stroke shapeType - 5 for pressure sensitive pen, 2 for the pressure-agnostic pen
 ```

 The transformation matrix describes an affine transformation of each point in homogeneous coordinate system.
 Coordinates must be projected by this matrix before rendering.

 #### The points blob

 This describes the actual points of the drawing.
 Each point uses 24 bytes of data.
-The first 8 are the X and Y coordinates in *big endian* float32.
-I haven't tried to decode the rest, but it probably stores the pen pressure and maybe some acceleration information.
+The first 8 are the X, Y coordinates in *big endian* float32.
+The next 4 is the pressure in the big endian float32.
+It's value seems to be between 0-6000.
+I haven't tried to decode the rest.